medialize/ally.js/docs/contributing/build.md

     └── <ES6 files>
 ```

-`npm run build` then runs `build:post` after the bundle and modules have been created, mutating the the `dist` directory to the following structure:
+`npm run build` then runs `build:post` after the bundle and modules have been created, mutating the the `dist` directory to the following structure (that is published to npm):

 ```text
 dist